DaltonDayKandola/DDKBot-Recipe/docs/Dentralised-Identity.md

 **Your identity > app(username, password)**

 repeated for every service you want to use.
-and thats it.
+and that's it.

 However, your identity is so much more than that.
-Its about you and your achievements, your interests, you at work, your avatar at play, citizenship, purchases, browsing history, what you buy, what you wear, who you have loved nd who you have lost.
+Its about you and your achievements, your interests, you at work, your avatar at play, citizenship, purchases, browsing history, what you buy, what you wear, who you have loved and who you have lost.
 How much of that identity is under your control in the digital world?
-How much of that information to you want circulating, unchecked, amongst these anonymous thrid parties?
+How much of that information do you want circulating, unchecked, amongst these anonymous third parties?

-Your identity is valuable and should be under your control because none of the information that defines you is required by the services you use.
+Your identity is valuable and should be under your control, because, actually, none of the information that defines you is required by the services you use.
 Only the proof that what you claim to be is true.

 This is where Decentralised Identity comes in.

-* It’s a way of removing the need to store your identity and personal information in information silos across the internet, that you have no control of.
+* It’s a way of removing the need to store your identity and personal information in identity silos across the internet, that you have no control of.
-It's about taking back Ownership and control of you identity.
+It's about taking back ownership and control of you identity.

 * Its a way of removing the risk that your personal information will end up in the wrong hands.
 It’s about only providing verifiable proof of your identity not the identity data itself.